Ahmed-Ali/Cucumberish/README.md

 - Cucumberish made a good use of [Gherkin3](https://github.com/cucumber/gherkin) in order to parse .feature files.
 Without its Objective-C implementation, I would have implemented it from scratch.
 Gherkin3 saved me a lot of time.
 - In the example app we used [KIF](https://github.com/kif-framework/KIF) as a good example of how you can implement steps that has to do with user interface.
 The guys behind this framework has done really amazing job!

-# Version History
-To keep the readme file consice, you can find all the changelogs in the [Changelog Wiki Page](https://github.com/Ahmed-Ali/Cucumberish/wiki/Changelog)

 # Contributing
 I am so glad that you are interested in contributing to Cucumberish.